Phase diagram of the quantum spin-1/2 Heisenberg-$\Gamma$ model on a frustrated zigzag chain: Bond-operator mean-field theory

 We plot in Figs.~\ref{f8}(a)-\ref{f8}(d) the energy dispersions $\omega_l(k)$ at $\lambda=1$ for several choices of $\phi$ and $\theta$, inside the S-phase.
 Remarkably, all of them are gapless.
 Indeed, the energy gap $\Delta$ of ${\cal H}_{\rm bo}$ shown in Fig.~\ref{f8}(e) is zero for all parameters of $\phi$ at small $\theta$.
 This shows that the singlet phase is robust but at the same time, the $p$-particle are always able to join the ground state.
 This result is rather unusual; the standard bond operator approach is used to provide the instability toward the condensation of these excited $p$-state that replaces the ground state, and the gap-closing point usually indicates the phase transition.
 Whereas, in the present case, the zero gap of ${\cal H}_{\rm bo}$ does not mean the instability of the singlet ground state.
 We emphasize that the instability takes place not at the gap closing point but when $\bar s^2$ starts to deviate from 1, and the chemical potential $\mu$ reaches the singlet energy level.
 For clarification, we plot in Fig.~\ref{f7}(b) together the bare excited energy, $\epsilon_{p_{-1}}$, of the isolated dimer.
 We see that $\mu$ is located in between $\epsilon_s$ and $\epsilon_{p_{-1}}$.
 This result is consistent with numerical results in the previous section; the coexistent nematic and singlet orders that break the translational symmetry sets in immediately when $\theta>0$, which corresponds to the S-phase.

-At $J_2<J_1/2$ in Figs.~\ref{f8}(a) and \ref{f8}(b), the bottom of the band is located at $k=0$, while at $J_2>J_1/2$ (panels (c) and (d)), it shifts to $k=\pi$.
-It means that when $\theta$ reaches the phase boundary, the $p$-particles condense and form a magnetic long-range order of a period of the dimer (two sites) and two dimers (four sites), respectively.
-Indeed, the phase diagram obtained by DMRG in Fig.~\ref{f1}(a) has AF-UD2 and AF-UUDD phases, respectively, which are the states corresponding to S+N of different periodicity.
+The $\omega_2$ branch in Fig.~\ref{f8} has a gapless point at $k=0$ ((a,b) $J_2/J_1<0.5$) and $k=\pi$ ((c,d)$J_2/J_1>0.5$) for periods of dimer.
+They agree with the gapless nonzero weight of the dynamical structure factor $q=\pi$ ($J_2/J_1<0.5$) and $q=\pi/2$ ($J_2/J_1>0.5$) defined in the unit of lattice sites in Fig.~\ref{fap3}, respectively.
+When $\theta$ reaches the phase boundary, the whole $\omega_2$ branch condenses and replaces the singlet, and the magnetic long-range order in a period of the dimer (two sites) and two dimers (four sites) appear for $J_2/J_1<0.5$ and $>0.5$, respectively.
+Indeed, the phase diagram obtained by DMRG in Fig.~\ref{f1}(a) has AFM-UD2 and AFM-UUDD phases, respectively, which are the states corresponding to S+N of different periodicity.

-The bond operator approach provides both quantitatively and qualitatively nice agreement with the results of DMRG in the previous section.
-Indeed, the way the ND phase sustains at finite $\theta$ and how it differs from the AF-UUDD and UD phases or the TLL phases are clarified.
+We may interpret that the dispersiveness of $\omega_2$ around the gapless point shall be the artifact of the mean-field approximation to one-body because the higher order interactions and many-body effects are discarded (see Appendix \ref{app:bop}).
+Due to the correlation effects the weight of dispersions off the gapless point shall be weakened to form the gapless peak in the dynamical structure factor in Fig.~\ref{fap3}.